Jasmeet181/mediaportal-de-logos/README.md

 ## Introduction

-This repository contains Austrian, Belgian, French, German, Spanish and Swiss television channel and radio station logos for use with [MediaPortal 1](https://www.team-mediaportal.com/) and the [LogoManager plugin](https://www.team-mediaportal.com/extensions/utilities/logomanager).
+This repository contains Austrian, Belgian, Dutch, French, German, Spanish and Swiss television channel and radio station logos for use with [MediaPortal 1](https://www.team-mediaportal.com/) and the [LogoManager plugin](https://www.team-mediaportal.com/extensions/utilities/logomanager).
 The folders contain high quality SVG and PNG logos with dark and light designs.
 Any help would be very much appreciated, I can be contacted either through the MediaPortal forums or GitHub issues.

 ## Links